8go/matrix-commander/README.md

 - new option `--mxc-to-http`
 - new option `--devices` to list devices of current user
 - new option `--discovery-info` to print discovery info of homeserver
-- new option `--login_info` to get the available login methods from the server
+- new option `--login-info` to get the available login methods from the server
+- new option `--delete-mxc` to delete objects from content repository

 # Summary, TLDR